operator-framework/java-operator-plugins/docs/tutorial.md

 Once we get the `deployment`, we have a couple of decisions to make.
 If it is `null` it does not exist which means we need to create the deployment.
-In the `MemachedController.java`, in the `createOrUpdateResource` method just below the get deployment code we added above, add the following:
+In the `MemachedController.java`, in the `reconcile` method just below the get deployment code we added above, add the following:

 ```